Is Drug and Alcohol Addiction a Disease?

 Both drug addiction and alcoholism are considered serious medical conditions that can be cured with medical and psychological treatments.
 The earlier one receives prompt treatment, the more likely one will not face the disease's negative consequences.

-What is Drug and Alcohol Use Disorder?
+What Is Drug and Alcohol Use Disorder?

 Drug addiction results from an individual’s irresistible urge to consume an addictive substance.
 Individuals generally start consuming it with an experimental intention, later falling prey to it—this disorder results in functional changes in the brain.
 Substances like marijuana, nicotine, opioids, etc., are drugs.